shloksomani/The-Spectrum/README.md

 However you are welcome to test out your own words and see if we have any news on it!

-We can also filter search results by bias, in case a user wants to read articles with a particular bias.

 It is important to note that <strong>a user remains logged in, even if they cancel out of the page.
 The session is preserved.
 They can return back to http://localhost:3000 and still be logged in until they select 'Logout'. </strong>